 In the words of one attendee, “Work should be done to make the union a true place for debating, full stop.”

-The Oxford Student has reached out for comment from Disha Hegde, Joe Murray, and The President of the Union.
-As of 10:30 PM, they have not responded to this request.
+The Oxford Student has reached out for comment from Disha Hegde and Joe Murray.

 Image Credit: Jason Chau Image Description: The Oxford Union Debate Chamber